embergershared/ut-lab/README.md

 Let's use the parameter.
 It is available through the `TestContext.Properties["<Parameter name>"]`:

-- In `TestBse.cs` add the following method:
+- In `TestBase.cs` add the following method:

   ```cs
   protected void WriteLabContext()